Financial Aid

 Adding Classes

-Financial aid funds are increased for enrollment level changes from adding eligible courses through the census day.
+Financial aid funds are increased for enrollment intensity changes from adding eligible courses through the census day.
 Additional funds awarded are applied toward payment of charges for classes added, and any remaining balance is refunded through BankMobile Disbursements.

 Dropping Classes